-The treasure in the wagon consists of two valuable carpets (worth 60gp each) from the Headman's Hall, and 160gp.
+The treasure in the wagon consists of two valuable carpets of a deep red and black checked pattern (worth 60 gp each) from the Headman's Hall, and 160 gp.
 If statistics are needed for the prisoners, they have one hit dice, and do no damage unless armed (those capable of fighting are already dead).